Marjan112/tenth/README.md

 ## Increment & Decrement

-To increment top of the stack, you need to do this:
+To increment top of the stack:

     15 inc .

-If you want do decrement, you need to do this:
+If you want do decrement:

     15 dec .

-## Output the string

-Finally, i added string literals, so now you can push string onto stack.
-Like this:
+## String literals

     "Hello, World!" .

-This is going to print Hello, World! in the console.
+This is going to dump Hello, World! in the console.

 ## Print